-The Office Fitout Guide For Tenants: Part One
+Your Office Fitout Guide: Part One

-1. Refurbishment vs Relocation
+1. Office Refurbishment vs Office Relocation

 There are a lot of factors to consider including, costs, employee disruption, location accessibility for both staff and clients, working needs and future business growth.
 So, to help you with this decision lets take a look both options in more detail as well as the process involved.

 An office refurbishment is essentially updating, rethinking and redesigning the existing space to breathe a new lease of life into it and ensure it works for your business and people.

 Relocating means moving your business to a new space in a more suited location that can better support your working needs and promote future business growth.

 There is no right or wrong answer, it is all a matter of what works best for your business now and in the future.
 Both will enable you to create a work space that actually works, by giving you the opportunity to identify how your space can improve employee productivity, enhance efficiency and reinforce your company’s purpose and values.

 Before you make a decision you need to ask yourself the following questions:

 - Does your existing office support your future growth plans?

 - Or have you already out grown the space and therefore moving will mean your business can continue to grow and progress as planned in the near future?